ericabouaf/aws-swf-toolkit/README.md

 # aws-swf-toolkit

-A Node.js Framework for workflows on Amazon SWF
+A Node.js Framework for building workflows on Amazon SWF

-This toolkit provides a collection of [command-line tools](https://github.com/neyric/aws-swf/wiki/Command-Line-Tools) to interact with the Amazon Simple Workflow (SWF) service.
+This toolkit provides a collection of command-line utilities to interact with the Amazon Simple Workflow (SWF) service.
+They form a framework for writing and running Amazon SWF activities & deciders in Javascript.

+## See also

-framework for writing and running Amazon SWF activities & deciders in Javascript
+* [aws-swf](https://github.com/neyric/aws-swf): Node.js Library for Amazon SWF

-## Activities
+* [aws-swf-activities](https://github.com/neyric/aws-swf-activities): A collection of Node.js activity workers for Amazon SWF

+## swf-activity: Running Activity workers

 pretty dumb, an activity is just a function call
 EXCEPT: does not have to send a response right away ! ( very long tasks ! )